Home » Life » Household » The single mum guide to buying a second hand car

 The single mum guide to buying a second hand car

-Buying a second hand car can be intimidating, particularly if it is your first rodeo.
-So, where do you start if you’ve never had to tackle car purchasing by yourself before?
+Buying a second-hand car can be intimidating, mainly if it is your first rodeo.
+So, where do you start if you’ve never had to purchase a new car?

 HOW MUCH SHOULD I PAY FOR A SECOND HAND CAR?

-Understanding all of the costs involved when you’re buying a second hand car is one of the most important factors to work out what vehicle will be best for your family.
+Understanding all of the costs involved when you’re buying a second hand car is one of the most essential factors in working out what vehicle will be best for your family.

 We all work to a budget, and a car can be a significant suck on your finances.
 The cost doesn’t stop once you’ve completed the purchase – insurance, rego, fuel, servicing, tyres and maintenance will all add up.

 Also, think about the cost of the car and whether you need to borrow the money to make the purchase.
-Speak to National Loans to find out what your options are and the best way forward in your current situation.
+Speak to Liberty Loans to discover your options and the best way forward in your current situation.

 SECOND HAND CAR SAFETY FEATURES

-When you are buying a second hand car, ideally you want to look for a vehicle with a five-star ANCAP safety rating.
+When you are buying a used car, ideally, you want to look for a vehicle with a five-star ANCAP safety rating and inspect the odometer reading.
 This gives assurance that it will perform in the event of an accident.
-As you refine your short list, check out the ANCAP website for crash test and safety data.
-The website will let you compare different models so you can see how they stack up.
+As you refine your shortlist, check out the ANCAP website for crash tests and safety data, including the green vehicle guide.
+The website will let you compare different models to see how they stack up.

-All vehicles sold in recent years have a raft of features designed to make them safer on the road for you and pedestrians.
+All vehicles sold in recent years have features designed to make them safer on the road for you and pedestrians.
 And if your current car is more than ten years old, there’s a chance you won’t have come across some of these great features.

-Reverse cameras are a massive help when it comes to manoeuvring in car parks, but also help you spot stray children, animals and pushchairs and avoid tragic accidents.
+Reverse cameras are a massive help in manoeuvring in car parks, but they also help you spot stray children, animals and pushchairs and avoid tragic accidents.
 While autonomous emergency braking will brake your car automatically if it senses an imminent collision, blind spot monitoring will alert you to vehicles in your blind spot.
-Plus, adaptive cruise control is like cruise control but sets your speed to keep a safe distance from the vehicle in front.
-Most car manufacturers include good demonstrations of the technology on their websites, or can show you at test drive.
+Adaptive cruise control is like cruise control but sets your speed to keep a safe distance from the vehicle in front, reducing wear and tear on your brakes.
+Most car manufacturers include good demonstrations of the technology on their websites or can show you at test drive.

 Further reading: Choosing a car seat for your child.